mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 ### Install and run MongoDB

-Install MongoDB and use MAMP PRO PHP to access it.
+It is possible to install and use MongoDB along with MAMP PRO PHP.
 Installing and running MongoDB takes several steps.

 <div class="alert" role="alert">
 Note: We cannot provide support for installing or maintaining MongoDB.